google/bms-toolkit/docs/user-guide.md

 -  Re-initializes ASM storage devices and uninstalls ASMlib if installed.
 -  Reboots the server.

-Important: review the parameter list carefully.
-Providing the Oracle release version is mandatory.
-Providing values for the role separation parameter, which defaults to "TRUE", and the specific location of the Ansible inventory file is
+**Important**: a destructive cleanup permanently deletes the databases and any data they contain.
+Any backups that are stored local to the server are also deleted.
+Backups stored in Cloud Storage, Cloud Storage FUSE, or NFS devices are not affected by a destructive cleanup.

-recommended:
+**Recommendation**: provide a value for the role separation parameter, which defaults to `TRUE`.
+On the `--inventory-file` parameter, specify the location of the inventory file:

 ```$ ./cleanup-oracle.sh --help
         Usage: cleanup-oracle.sh